 Christ cries to Israel:

-Set me as a seal upon thine heart, as a seal upon thine arm: for love is strong as death; jealousy is cruel as the grave: the coals thereof are coals of fire, which hath a most vehement flame.
+THE SHULAMITE TO HER BELOVED Set me as a seal upon your heart, as a seal upon your arm; for love is as strong as death, jealousy as cruel as the grave; its flames are flames of fire, a most vehement flame.
 (Song of Solomon 8:6)

 God’s love in Christ is reaching out to Israel today.
 If any Jew will open his heart, Christ will enter him and give him to eat of His body and to drink of His blood.
 Christ is God’s Passover Lamb, and it is only by eating His flesh and drinking His blood that we come into perfect union with Him.